-Whether you can’t quite find the exact tools you need for your farm or you think you can improve on what’s available or you simply like to build your own, Josh Volk’s latest book, Build Your Own Farm Tools provides tons of inspiration and heard-learned lessons.
+Whether you can’t quite find the exact tools you need for your farm or you think you can improve on what’s available or you simply like to build your own, Josh Volk’s latest book, Build Your Own Farm Tools provides tons of inspiration and hard-learned lessons.

 Volk says he was always taking apart toys as a child and worked his way through college as a bicycle mechanic before getting a degree in mechanical engineering.
 Then when he turned to farming, it was only natural for him to start building his own tools.

-In today’s episode, he talks some of the 15 tools he included in the book, including a seedling bench and drip winder.
+In today’s episode, he talks about some of the 15 tools he included in the book, including a seedling bench and drip winder.
 Not only does he tell you how to make each tool in the book, he also talks about why it’s useful and how to use it.

 Josh Volk’s other book:

 These are affiliate links.
 This means that if you purchase something after clicking on a link, Thrifty Homesteader will make a small percentage while you still pay exactly the same amount as you otherwise would.

 Learn more about Josh Volk online at: